5143 Heracles

-5143 Heracles (provisional designation ') is a highly eccentric, rare-type asteroid and synchronous binary system, classified as near-Earth object of the Apollo group, approximately 4.8 kilometers in diameter.
+5143 Heracles (provisional designation ') is a highly eccentric, rare-type asteroid and synchronous binary system, classified as a near-Earth object of the Apollo group, approximately 4.8 kilometers in diameter.
 The asteroid was discovered on 7 November 1991, by American astronomer Carolyn Shoemaker at Palomar Observatory in California, United States.
 It is named for the Greek divine hero Heracles.
 It has an Earth minimum orbit intersection distance of 0.058 AU and is associated with the Beta Taurids daytime meteor shower.

 Classification and orbit

 Heracles orbits the Sun in the inner main-belt at a distance of 0.4–3.2 AU once every 2 years and 6 months (907 days).
 Its orbit has an eccentricity of 0.77 and an inclination of 9° with respect to the ecliptic.
 The first precovery was taken at Palomar during the Digitized Sky Survey in 1953, extending the body's observation arc by 38 years prior to its official discovery observation.

 Due to its high eccentricity, Heracles is also a Mercury-grazer and a Mars-crosser.
 It has a minimum orbital intersection distance with Earth of 0.0584 AU which corresponds to 22.8 lunar distances.